Taxation in the United States

-The United States is one of two countries in the world that taxes its non-resident citizens on worldwide income, in the same manner and rates as residents; the other is Eritrea.
+The United States is one of two countries in the world that taxes its non-resident citizens on worldwide income, in the same manner and rates as residents.
 The U.S. Supreme Court upheld the constitutionality of imposition of such a tax in the case of Cook v.
 Tait.
-Nonetheless, the foreign earned income exclusion eliminates U.S. taxes on the first $108,700 of annual foreign income earned by U.S. citizens living and working abroad.
+Nevertheless, the foreign earned income exclusion eliminates U.S. taxes on the first $120,000 of annual foreign source earned income of U.S. citizens and certain U.S. residents living and working abroad (this is the inflation-adjusted amount for 2023).
 Payroll taxes are imposed by the federal and all state governments.
 These include Social Security and Medicare taxes imposed on both employers and employees, at a combined rate of 15.3% (13.3% for 2011 and 2012).
 Social Security tax applies only to the first $132,900 of wages in 2019.
 There is an additional Medicare tax of 0.9% on wages above $200,000.
 Employers must withhold income taxes on wages.
 An unemployment tax and certain other levies apply to employers.
-Payroll taxes have dramatically increased as a share of federal revenue since the 1950s, while corporate income taxes have fallen as a share of revenue.
-(Corporate profits have not fallen as a share of GDP).
+Payroll taxes have dramatically increased as a share of federal revenue since the 1950s, while corporate income taxes have fallen as a share of revenue (corporate profits have not fallen as a share of GDP).

 Property taxes are imposed by most local governments and many special purpose authorities based on the fair market value of property.
 School and other authorities are often separately governed, and impose separate taxes.
 Property tax is generally imposed only on realty, though some jurisdictions tax some forms of business property.
 Property tax rules and rates vary widely with annual median rates ranging from 0.2% to 1.9% of a property's value depending on the state.
 Sales taxes are imposed by most states and some localities on the price at retail sale of many goods and some services.
 Sales tax rates vary widely among jurisdictions, from 0% to 16%, and may vary within a jurisdiction based on the particular goods or services taxed.
 Sales tax is collected by the seller at the time of sale, or remitted as use tax by buyers of taxable items who did not pay sales tax.